 Federal Compliance Requirements

-Projects receiving WIFIA credit assistance must comply with all federal laws and regulations.
-The following four requirements are particularly important for WIFIA projects.
+Projects receiving WIFIA credit assistance must comply with all federal laws and regulations, including environmental compliance requirements and other compliance requirements.
+The WIFIA program will review application materials and work with prospective borrowers to make determinations, conduct consultations with other agencies, and ensure compliance.
+The following requirements are particularly important for WIFIA projects.

 More information about compliance requirements is available in Chapter 1 and Appendices E and H of the WIFIA Program Handbook.